humdrum-tools/humdrum-documentation/guide/ch18/index.md

 the open string for successive fret positions.
 The interpretation begins with the tuning of the first fret rather than the tuning of the open string.
-The above interpretation is similar to the *default fret tuning*
-\-- which is an increase of precisely one\-- itone for each successive fret.
+The above interpretation is similar to the *default fret tuning* &mdash; which is an increase of precisely one&mdash; itone for each successive fret.
 The default fret tuning is not limited to 12 frets as in the above example.
 An instrument constructed with nine 1/4-tone fret positions can be encoded as follows: